A Guide to Cannabis-Infused Beverages

 What quantity of beverages can I order?

-The medical equivalency calculation used by Spectrum Therapeutics is required for the purpose of tracking the grams-per-day limit as established by your healthcare provider.
+The medical equivalency calculation used by Spectrum Therapeutics is for the purpose of tracking the grams-per-day limit as established by your healthcare provider.
 Products with higher cannabinoid concentrations will have a higher equivalency than products with lower concentrations.

 Store away from children and pets